FC Dynamo Kharkiv

-FC Dynamo Kharkiv (Динамо Харків) was the non-amateur Soviet football club based in Kharkiv (now Ukraine).
+FC Dynamo Kharkiv (Динамо Харків) was a non-amateur Soviet football club based in Kharkiv (now Ukraine).

 History

 Shturm Kharkiv

 The club was originally found in 1911 by 20 year old Kostiantyn Voronin as FC Tsap-Tsarap Kharkov.
 During that time in Kharkiv took place the first regional and city championship that was won by FC Feniks Kharkov.
 The club Tsap-Tsarap however has officially registered only in 1912 as FC Shturm Kharkov and its first chairman became Ya.Zhuga.
 On 19 March 1912 there took place a constituent assembly of the Kharkov City League which was initially headed by M.Mayevsky (a player of FC Mayak Kharkov).
 The same year the league joined the Russian Football Union, while its collective team participated in the first championship of Russia.
 After the Russian Civil War the captain's armband Voronin passed on to a younger player Mykola Krotov.

 In 1925 – 1926 RabIs Kharkiv, a Russian portmanteau that stands for Rabotniki Iskustv (Workers of Art), the team was part of the local art workers trade union.